 Ten municipalities will soon start the cultivation experiment.
 It is interesting to note that 26 applied in total.
 It will be a good revenue source.

 People would not recognise old Amsterdam if they could travel back in time.
 It was so different.
 The 60’s were over and Amsterdam was a peace and love place with a reputation for tolerance.
 Artists from across the world flooded to Amsterdam.
 In the ’70s the drug laws changed and the possession of small amounts of cannabis was no longer a police issue.
 So too was smoking it in certain cafés known as coffeeshops.
 Over time an industry sprung up.
 Nowadays the ‘industry’ has tight regulations.
 Amsterdam has lost roughly half of its coffeeshops in the last decade.
 The oldest one, ‘Mellow Yellow’ was forced to close due to new laws banning coffee shops within 250 metres of a school.

-- A maximum of 5 grams per person may be sold any one time.
+- A maximum of 5 grams per person may be sold at any one time.

 - No hard drugs allowed for sale or consumption

 - Absolutely no advertising of drugs

 - No nuisance in or around the coffee shop is tolerated.

 - Over 18’s only

 No Smoking bans

 Since the implementation of the smoking ban in the Netherlands in July 2008, it’s technically illegal to include tobacco in a cannabis cigarette.
 Other new laws in February 2018 banned Separate Smoking Spaces (SSS).
 It remains unclear at the moment how this will affect coffee shops.
 Only 10 per cent of coffee shop users do not use tobacco.
 Everyone else adds tobacco to their joints.

 Amsterdam has the highest number of coffee shops in the country.
 A coffee shop operates just the same as any other legal business.
 Well, almost, as it cannot provide invoices from suppliers.
 It is exempt from some normal business administration.